 3. You can drive straight into oncoming traffic

-A driver who wants to turn into a road, even with a high stream of traffic, typically has right of way unless otherwise indicated with a sign.
-This means that if you are driving on a highway and a car approaches from a small country road to your right, you have to slow down and let them in.
+A driver who wants to turn into a road typically has right of way unless otherwise indicated.
+This means that if you’re driving on a highway and a car approaches from a small country road to your right, you must slow down and let them in.
 There were talks in recent years, however, about abolishing this rule.

-For cyclists, in certain one-way streets they are allowed to ride in both directions if indicated by a traffic sign, even when car traffic is only one-way.
+For cyclists, in certain one-way streets, they can ride in both directions if indicated by a traffic sign, even when car traffic is only one-way.

-Today’s Belgian tricolour flag of black, yellow and red contradicts the Belgian Constitution that states the ‘Belgian Nation adopts red, yellow and black for its colours’.
-Belgium’s colours are based on the coat of arms of the Duchy of Brabant: a golden lion with a red tongue and claws on a black field.
+Today’s Belgian tricolor flag of black, yellow, and red contradicts the Belgian Constitution.
+The Constitution states the ‘Belgian Nation adopts red, yellow and black for its colors’.
+Belgium’s colors are based on the coat of arms of the Duchy of Brabant: a golden lion with a red tongue and claws on a black field.

-The Dutch were banished forever from holding power or public authority in Belgium when a decree in 1830 debarred members of the House of Orange-Nassau (today’s Dutch royal family).
-Implemented after the rule of Dutch King William I between 1815 and 1830, some might say the Belgian revolutionaries found William’s rule to be less than satisfactory.
-As such, the law bans the Dutch royal family from holding the throne or any position in the public sector or standing for elections in Belgium.
-As the law is considered to have constitutional status, abolishing it is a difficult process.
+The Dutch were banished forever from holding public authority in Belgium.
+A decree in 1830 debarred members of the House of Orange-Nassau (the Dutch royal family).
+Implemented after the rule of Dutch King Willem I between 1815 and 1830, some say the Belgian revolutionaries found Willem’s rule less than satisfactory.
+As such, the law bans the Dutch royal family from holding the throne, any position in the public sector, or standing for elections in Belgium.
+As the law has constitutional status, abolishing it is a difficult process.